itsmicah722/ArchGuide/docs/dual_boot_win11/installation.md

 - `xf86-video-intel`: X11 driver (optional; some users prefer to omit it)
 - `vulkan-intel`: Vulkan driver for Intel GPUs
 - `lib32-*`: 32-bit support (useful for compatibility with games or Wine)

-> ✅ Intel graphics are **very Linux-friendly**, especially on modern chips.
-Wayland works great out of the box.

 ---